Elizabeth T. Clement

 Chief Justice: 2022 through present

-Her duties as chief legal counsel also included working with the Attorney General’s Office on litigation affecting the State of Michigan, negotiating tribal compacts and settlement agreements, and interviewing and recommending appointees to Court of Appeals and Supreme Court judicial vacancies.
+Prior to her election to the court, Chief Justice Clement served as Chief Legal Counsel in the Executive Branch, advising on a wide variety of legal, legislative, and policy matters.
+Her duties as Chief Legal Counsel also included working with the Attorney General’s Office on litigation affecting the state of Michigan, negotiating tribal compacts and settlement agreements, and interviewing and recommending appointees to Court of Appeals and Supreme Court judicial vacancies.
+She previously held the positions of cabinet secretary and deputy chief of staff, as well as deputy legal counsel in the Governor’s Office.

-Clement served as legal counsel for Senate Majority Leader Michael Bishop in 2010 where she provided legal research, analysis, and advice on legislation and management of the office.
+Chief Justice Clement served as legal counsel in the Michigan Senate in 2010 where she provided legal research, analysis, and advice on legislation and management of the office.
 In addition, she was responsible for the State Senate advice and consent process including providing reports and recommendations on appointees.
+Prior to this role, she served in the Senate Majority Policy Office from 2006 to 2010, where she provided analysis and research to the Senate Judiciary Committee, Senate Health Policy Committee, and the Senate Local and State Affairs Committee.

-Clement was licensed to the State Bar of Michigan in 2002.
+Chief Justice Clement was licensed to the State Bar of Michigan in 2002.
 She graduated from the Michigan State University College of Law that same year, where she served as an executive member of the Moot Court Board.
 She attended Michigan State University on an academic scholarship and graduated in 1999 with a B.A. in political science.